Asking about, discussing, or disclosing pay

 if you discuss, disclose, or ask questions about compensation.

-You have the same rights as all covered employees under the National Labor Relations Act regardless of your immigration status, although immigration status may limit some of the remedies that you may seek.
+You have the same rights as all covered employees under the NLRA regardless of your immigration status, although immigration status may limit some of the remedies that you may seek.

 Additional resources